-1.2.1 Amounts of approved minimum cash balances and short-term investments a) Standby facilities
+1.2.1 Amounts of approved minimum cash balances and short-term investments

 The Treasury Management section shall seek to minimise the balance held in the council's main bank accounts at the close of each working day.
 Borrowing or lending shall be arranged in order to achieve this aim.